SentometricsResearch/sentometrics/docs/README.md

-# Welcome to the **`sentometrics`** project page!
+# Welcome to the **sentometrics** project page!

 You collected a large number of texts and think it might be a good idea to summarize the texts into several sentiment time series, which you ponder could help predicting some variable you are interested in.
 However, you do not really know how to proceed next...
-Fortunately, you come across the ****`sentometrics`**** package, which does exactly what you need!
+Fortunately, you come across the **`sentometrics`** package, which does exactly what you need!
 Great!

-## The **`sentometrics`** package: What?
+## The R package **sentometrics**: What?

 The **`sentometrics`** package is designed to do time series analysis based on textual sentiment.
 Put differently, it is **an integrated framework for textual sentiment time series aggregation and prediction**.
 It accounts for the intrinsic challenge that, for a given text, sentiment can be computed in many different ways, as well as the large number of possibilities to pool sentiment across texts and time.
 This additional layer of manipulation does not exist in standard text mining and time series analysis packages.
 As a final outcome, the package provides an automated means to econometrically model the impact of sentiment in texts on a given variable, by first computing a wide range of textual sentiment time series and then selecting those that are most informative.
 The package therefore integrates the _qualification_ of sentiment from texts, the _aggregation_ into different sentiment measures and the optimized _prediction_ based on these measures.

-The R package **`sentometrics`** was first created during [Google Summer of Code 2017](https://github.com/rstats-gsoc/gsoc2017/wiki/Sentometrics:-An-integrated-framework-for-text-based-multivariate-time-series-modeling-and-forecasting).
+The package was first created during [Google Summer of Code 2017](https://github.com/rstats-gsoc/gsoc2017/wiki/Sentometrics:-An-integrated-framework-for-text-based-multivariate-time-series-modeling-and-forecasting).
 So far, the package implements the main methodology developed in the paper "[Questioning the news about economic growth: Sparse forecasting using thousands of news-based sentiment values](https://ssrn.com/abstract=2976084)" (Ardia, Bluteau and Boudt, 2017).
 We do believe the package in its current state may already be of strong interest to many people.
 Below, we present an overview of the different functionalities of the package.
 A hands-on methodological introduction is given in our [vignette](https://ssrn.com/abstract=3067734), as well as a code example (see the `run_vignette.R` script under the _/examples_ folder on our GitHub repository).

 ## The functionalities of sentometrics

 ### Typical workflow

-Below series of steps represent a typical workflow and the associated **`sentometrics`** package functions.
-They are generally carried out one after the other, but not necessarily so.
+Below series of steps represent a typical workflow and the associated **`sentometrics`** package output objects and functions.
+The steps are generally carried out one after the other, but not necessarily so.
 For example, the model information from steps 4 and 5 can be used to further merge the sentiment measures in step 3.
+This serves as a broad taxonomy of what can be done and which functions can be used.
+The functions are ordered roughly in terms of importance.

 **Step 1**: Acquire and pre--process a selection of texts and generate relevant features

 - `sento_corpus()`, `add_features()`

+`sentocorpus`

 **Step 2**: Choose lexicons and compute document--level textual sentiment